BRR-uni/OptoGeneLaser/README.md

 - I found difficult to make sure that when a variable was changed in the app it was properly recieved and also changed in the Arduino.
 My solution to this was to make a loop where both the Arduino and the app show the value they have stored for a given variable, and exit the loop just until they agree in the value of such variable.
 You don't want to run a whole experiment just to realize (or worst not realize) that it was run in different conditions than what you wanted!
 Thus I more than double checked it with this solution (or so I hope).
 - Related to the previous, my code might not have proper exceptions handling in general.
 - It might not be clear to the app user that all variables are reset when the bluetooth conection is stablished for the first time or when it is restablished after a loss of conection occured.

+## How to cite this project

+If you use my software, please cite it using the DOI provided at the top.